jcardonadcdev/therewolf/README.md

 Returns an array of names of layers currently loaded into therewolf.

 #### get(id)
 Returns an array of the features in the layer named `id`.
-Be aware that when features are loaded into therewolf, the geometries are converted to Esri JavaScript Geometry objects.
-The data returned by `get` will have geometries in this format.

 #### find(point [, options])
 Returns information about the first polygon that `point` is in for each layer in therewolf.